KITMedia/wp-story-engine/readme.md

 ### Automatic (preferred)
 This way of installing will ensure that the latest version of this plugin will be available in your WP installation.
 1. Install WordPress GitHub Updater plugin from [https://github.com/afragen/github-updater](https://github.com/afragen/github-updater)
-2. Install this plugin via wp-admin / GitHub Updater page
+2. Install this plugin via wp-admin / GitHub Updater page.
+Use master branch for stable version.

 ## Packagist
 The plugin is pushed to Packagist for usage via composer if wanted.